-Topic E. General Reading Comprehension.
+Topic E. General Reading Comprehension

 Indicator 1.
-Develop and apply comprehension skills through exposure to a variety of texts, including traditional print and electronic texts.
+Apply and refine comprehension skills through exposure to a variety of texts, including traditional print and electronic texts.

-- Objective a.
-Listen to critically, read, and discuss texts representing diversity in content, culture, authorship, and perspective, including areas, such as race, gender, disability, religion, and socio-economic background. - Objective c.
-Discuss reactions to and ideas/information gained from reading experiences with adults and peers in both formal and informal situations.
+Objective a.
+Listen to critically, read, and discuss texts representing diversity in content, culture, authorship, and perspective, including areas, such as race, gender, disability, religion, and socio-economic background.

+Objective c. discuss reactions to and ideas/information gained from reading experiences with adults and peers in both formal and informal situations.